Translation Certification Study Resources

 - Plain Language in the Sciences – from www.plainlanguage.gov

-English copy editing training
+English copy editing training and resources

 - UC San Diego Extension – Copy editing certificate